joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

             os.remove(fileObj.thumbDir)

-    def getFileInfo(self, fileObj):     #Get information about a file/folder. fileViewDir = fileObj.path.replace(self.path, "")   #Remove the vault path from the file's path so that it displays nicely.

-        size = (.7, .4)  # Size of popup
+    def getFileInfo(self, fileObj):     #Get information about a file/folder. size = (.7, .4)  # Size of popup
         if fileObj.extension == "png" or fileObj.extension == "jpg":
             thumb = self.getThumbnail(fileObj)